Neu Thinking

 Discounted Cash Flow (DCF) Model

-Sum of the Parts Model
+Sum of the Parts (SOTP) Model

 Consolidation Model